Terms & Conditions

 11.1.4. the Customer (if in business) ceases or threatens to cease to carry on its business; or

-11.1.5. any of the matters referred to Condition 11.1 occurs in relation to any holding company for the time being of the Customer
+11.1.5. any of the matters referred to Clause 11.1. occurs in relation to any holding company for the time being of the Customer

 11.1.6. the Customer (if an individual) is made bankrupt.

 11.2.
-In the event that the Contract is cancelled in accordance with Condition 11.1 the Seller shall not be under any liability to refund any part of the Price paid and following such termination the Seller shall be at liberty to supply the Hospitality Packages to any other person.
+In the event that the Contract is cancelled in accordance with Clause 11.1 the Seller shall not be under any liability to refund any part of the Price paid and the Customer shall be liable for any cancellation charges as set out in Clause 5.5 and following such termination the Seller shall be at liberty to supply the Hospitality Packages to any other person.

 12.1.
 The Customer shall indemnify the Seller in full against and hold the Seller harmless from all claims, costs, damages, liabilities, expenses (including but not limited to legal expenses) demands and judgements awarded against or incurred or paid by the Seller as a result of or in connection with any and all acts or omissions of the Customer, its guests, employees, agents or subcontractors including but not limited to acts or omissions at the Event and damage caused to the Venue by the Customer or its guests.